starbeamjs/starbeam/docs/DOCUMENTATION-DASHBOARD.md

 ## Recommended next arc

-After PER 8 lands, the remaining blocked dashboard item is **PER 9: Ember documentation integration**.

-Do not start Ember docs until the adapter surface in PR #273 has been reviewed and accepted.

-If Ember stays deferred, use the dashboard as a checkpoint and decide whether to return to release prep or close the docs arc.
+The public website spine is complete for the current adapter set.
+Use this dashboard as a checkpoint and decide whether to return to release prep or start a new documentation arc.

 ## Validation checklist